• Skip to main content

 All the EVP Office applications communicate with EVP Systems servers over the Internet, so if you have a firewall on your network that prevents out-bound connections, you’ll need to change the default configuration of the programs, your firewall, or both.

-By default, each EVP Office application uses what we call the “Classic” evaluation method when they connect to our Data Center.
-The programs also support the newer “Secure” evaluation method.
+By default, each EVP Office application uses what we call the “Secure” evaluation method when they connect to our Data Center.
+The programs also support the older “Classic” evaluation method.

-If the evaluation results in errors using the “Classic” method, try switching to “Secure” (as detailed the Portfolio Evaluations section of the in-app instructions)—this method communicates like a Web browser, so your network may already allow it.
+If the evaluation results in errors using the “Secure” method, try switching to “Classic” (as detailed the Portfolio Evaluations section of the in-app instructions)—Secure communicates like a Web browser, while Classic attempts a simpler direct connection, so your network may already allow it.

-If both the Classic and Secure evaluation methods fail, the next step is to configure the applications to use a proxy, if you have one available.
+If both the Secure and Classic evaluation methods fail, the next step is to configure the applications to use a proxy, if you have one available.
 Each application supports SOCKS4, SOCKS5, and HTTP Tunnel proxies, for both evaluation methods.
 Classic also supports Network Address Translation.
 Again, details are available in the Portfolio Evaluation sections of the on-line help.

 If you don’t have a proxy available, then the next step is to change the firewall rules of your network, to allow the EVP Office applications to connect to our servers.